Oliver Daemen

 Oliver Daemen (born 20 August 2002) is a Dutch space tourist who flew as part of the 20 July 2021, sub-orbital Blue Origin NS-16 spaceflight.
-At the time of his flight he was 18 years old, and became the youngest person, first teenager, and first person born in the 21st century to travel to space.
+At the time of his flight he was 18 years old, and became the youngest person and first person born in the 21st century to travel to space.
 He is a licensed pilot.

 Life and career

-Oliver was born in Oisterwijk, Netherlands.
+Oliver was born in Oisterwijk, North Brabant, Netherlands.
 He attended the Odulphuslyceum in Tilburg and obtained his high school diploma in 2020.
 He is enrolled at Utrecht University where he started his studies in Science and Innovation Management in September 2021.
 Oliver's father, Joes Daemen is a CEO of Somerset Capital Partners, a private equity firm in the Netherlands.